jonwhittlestone/notes/_posts/2021-08-09-book-notes-how-to-make-the-world-add-up-tim-harford.md

 ---

+Tim Harford is a very engaging writer who appears part statistician, part economist, part historian.

+The ultimate message from this `very entertaining author is _be curious_

+> Rule One: Notice your emotional response<br><br>_Don't accept or reject a claim just because of how it makes us feel_

+> Rule Two: Combine Statistical perspective with the 'worm's eye' personal view

+> Rule Three: Do we actually understand the labels?

+> Rule Four: Put claims into perspective by looking for comparisons and context.

+> Rule Five: Look behind the stats and where they came from.

+> Rule Six: What's missing or not being represented.<br><br>_Would our conclusions differ if they were included?_

+> Rule Seven: Ask tough questions about algorithms?<br><br>_Without intelligent openness, the big datasets that drive the algos cannot be trusted_

+> Rule Eight: Pay attention to the bedrock of official statistics.

+> Rule Nine: Look under the surface of any beautiful graph or chart.

+> Rule Ten: Keep an open mind.<br><br>_Be like John Maynard Keynes who can change his mind and adapt with the times, not like Irving Fisher_

 ## Andrew Elliot's 'Landmark Numbers'

 Tim's point is that having a few of these comitted to memory, makes it easy to compare one thing to another.